Morgiels Fine Food

 Sundays 10:00 - 14:00

 Thee Oive Tree

 Hook & Sons

-The market is a social enterprise and proceeds made from running the market are used to improve and maintain both the local meadows and the surrounding riverside area.
+The market is a social enterprise.
+Proceeds from running it are used to improve and maintain Dukes Meadows park.

 Meet The Team:

 " Hi, I'm the Development Manager for the trust and set up the market in 2000, as a social enterprise to raise money to improve the park and to encourage people to visit it.
 My mum grew up on a farm in County Clare in Ireland that had cows, chickens and geese.
 The farm sold milk and grew vegetables for their own use. "